 Check Out More Thai Recipes:

 Don't Forget to Follow Posh Journal on Facebook and Pin this recipe!

-- 2 tablespoons low sodium soy sauce or about 1 tablespoon regular soy sauce
+- 2 tablespoon low sodium soy sauce, or about 1 tablespoon regular soy sauce

 - 1-2 cloves garlic

-Mix all the ingredients above in a high speed blender or food processor.
+- Mix all the ingredients above in a high speed blender or food processor.
+Blend until smooth.

 - Store in a jar with a tight-fitting lid.
 You can refrigerate them for a couple of days.

 I made this today and it is FANTASTIC!
 I had to substitute the agave nectar for 2 stevia packets due to dietary restrictions, otherwise followed the recipe exactly.
 I used 1/2 cup water as a sauce for chicken, and added a little more water for a salad dressing.
 This will be a staple in my house now and will be in heavy rotation.
 Thank you!